 Ortho Clinical Diagnostics is based in Raritan, N.J., and employs more than 4,500 employees.
 It runs factories in Rochester, N.Y.; Pompano Beach, Fla.; and Pencoed, Wales.

 J&J CEO Alex Gorsky had said last year the company was looking at strategic options for Ortho-Clinical Diagnostics, which doesn't meet the company's long-held strategy of focusing on businesses that rank first or second in their markets.

-Shares of J&J rose 78 cents to $98.22 in afternoon trading Monday.
-They had climbed more than 6 percent so far this year through Friday's close.
+Shares of J&J rose 55 cents to $97.99 on premarket trading Monday about an hour and a quarter before the markets opens.
+They have climbed more than 6 percent so far this year.